Horse64/old-core.horse64.org/docs/Specification/Horse64 Concurrency.md

 ## `canasync` property

-The `canasync` property is auto-applied to any function that doesn't access global variables, and doesn't have any calls, no matter whether conditional or not, that can be compile-time determined to refer to a function that does *not* have the `canasync` property.
+The `canasync` property is auto-applied at compile time to any function not accessing global variables, and without any inner calls, no matter whether conditional or not, that can be compile-time determined to refer to a function that does *not* have the `canasync` property.
 Please note Horse64's `canasync` property therefore says nothing about